espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Cadence Call.md

 You call out a quick cadence, guiding your allies into a more efficient rhythm.

-Each willing ally within your marshal's aura is [[Quickened]] until the end of their next turn, and they can use the extra action only to Stride.
+Each willing ally within your marshal's aura is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]] until the end of their next turn, and they can use the extra action only to Stride.

-At the end of each ally's turn, if they used the extra action, they then become [[Slowed]] until the end of their following turn.
+At the end of each ally's turn, if they used the extra action, they then become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed]] until the end of their following turn.